Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Updates

 The cost of minor rebalancing is amortized over $\Omega(M^{\eps})$ updates.
 This lower bound on the number of updates is due to the gap between the two thresholds in the heavy and light part conditions.
-Appendix~\ref{appendix:main_dynamic_proof} proves the amortized $\bigO{N^{\dfw\eps}}$ time of minor rebalancing.
+The extended technical report proves the amortized $\bigO{N^{\dfw\eps}}$ time of minor rebalancing \cite{Trade_Offs_arxiv}.

 Figure~\ref{fig:on_update} gives the trigger procedure \textsc{OnUpdate} that maintains a set of view trees $\mathcal{T}$ and a set of indicator trees $\mathcal{T}_{Ind}$ under a sequence of single-tuple updates to input relations.
 We first apply an update $\delta{R}$ to the view trees from $\mathcal{T}$ and indicator trees from $\mathcal{T}_{Ind}$ using \textsc{UpdateTrees} from Figure~\ref{fig:update_view_trees}.
 If this update leads to a violation of the size invariant $\floor{\frac{1}{4}M} \leq N < M$, we invoke \textsc{MajorRebalancing} to recompute the light parts of the input relations and affected views.
 Otherwise, for each triple of indicator trees from $\mathcal{T}_{Ind}$ with the light part $R^{\mathcal{F}}$ partitioned on $\mathcal{F}$, we check if the heavy or light condition is violated; if so, we invoke \textsc{MinorRebalancing} to move the $R$-tuples having the $\mathcal{F}$-values of the update $\delta{R}$ either into or from the light part $R^{\mathcal{F}}$ of relation $R$.